voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> If I have some solution that can solve some major $PROBLEM, but a side effect of that solution is that some small group of people "get paid to do nothing", I'm completely OK with that.

+-

+> Nginx is making the same mistakes that dethroned Apache.
+No one wants to fiddle with a web server.
+Default to $currentIndustryStandard, make it work, forward to my application.

+-

+> Messaging apps are more like postal services — "please deliver this message to $person" — you're describing driving across town to drop something in a mailbox directly.

+-

+> I suspect that you don't work at $BIG_CO and rather something more startup-y?

+-

+> \> Whales have the capability to far outstrip humans in intelligence (if you accept that neuron count and neuron connections are the raw inputs).

+> Understood normally, the raw input also includes the software installed in the whale's brain.
+This limits the potential capability of whales.

+> If you were to overwrite that with software of your own design, you'd have a robot in the body of a whale, but not an actual whale.

+-

+> Using it everyday too at $work, also used Slack and Gitter (and FreeNode/IRC FWIW).

+-

+> Literally everything you wrote applies exactly the same if you s/E.164 number/email address/g and s/SMS/email/g

+-

+> That's not really fair.
+You can want to have an "open enough" collaborative community without a trillion dollar company ($cloud_provider) steamrolling you and your work.

+-

+> I was having to compete with professional spammers\^H\^H\^H marketers for my friend's attention.
+It's gross.

+-

+> We use that gateway email address with our notification alert system at $WORK.

+-

+> Also, the page you were actually looking for is probably https://...

+> > I appreciate that you might think that, and thank you, but I was only interested in the 404 page.

+> > > ML fails again.
+They need better training data

+-

+> If you had to hazard a guess, what $EnterpriseVideoconferencingSuite would be most amenable to this sort of work?

+-

+> \> Which is of course a fairly hard problem to solve - if you aren't having 2.2 children per couple then your population is shrinking.

+> You can increase throughput with parallelization or speedups of single threaded performance.

+-

+> \> Anyone who really wants to stop a gaming addiction can stop it - it is only a question of will.

+> | sed "s/gaming/drug/"

+-

+> Continuing to support $x means continuing to defend attack surface that's implemented as $y year-old code, to deliver a feature that in $z the majority of people do not use

+-

+> Back when I worked at $HEALTHCARE_INUSRANCE_CO we were trying to solve this (more general problem) from the other side.

+-

+> s/make it impossible/make it prohibitively expensive/

+-

+> An interesting, short read is the difference between Emergency Use Authorization (EUA) and the full FDA approval.

+> Basically it is manufacturing, funding and red tape being the difference, nothing about safety or clinical trials differs.

+> In software terms, EUA is parallel tracked sprints for clinical trials and manufacturing at same time vs. regular approval is Waterfall where manufacturing occurs after approval.

+-

+> s/Carlie/Charlie/, I assume?

+-

+> If a NN is equivalent to $sophisticated_algorithm, that's a positive, not a negative.

+-

+> In general he thinks a lot about tool kits and I think what we're seeing here is the math equivalent to being great at debugging.

+-

+> Yep.
+I have a buddy who works at $BIG_US_RETAILER and he weekly has to go into the stock room with a box cutter and scissors to destroy unsold clothing.

+-

+> Also, at $WORK we have three separate but related products, each with separate version numbers that we jumped at some point to reach the same value across all 3.

+-

+> Ask HN: Which "old" programming language(s) you still use in your $DAYJOB?

+-

 > That's a result of mindset and approach.
 Japanese can't focus on 2 or more problems, neither they can assess influence of one issue against another and see an ecosystem.

 > > Yeah sort of lacking the concept of hierarchy and/or recursion.
 "We need Z to do Y to do X" - no no the operand can't be a pointer to executable address.
 That'll fault.